fantastic-earth/bookwyrm/nix/README.md

 ## How to use

+Note: Some of these instructions may be out of date and refer to previous NixOS releases.

 ### Non-flake use
 [Niv](https://github.com/nmattia/niv) can be used to include the module in a NixOS configuration.
 In `/etc/nixos` (or, if permissions are a problem, somewhere in your home directory before copying to `/etc/nixos` later) do: